felixgrewe/IVMOOC2015-FMNH/README.md

 This repository contains the complete documentation for EMuView, a visualization project for The Field Museum of Natural History.
 The project was undertaken as part of <a href="http://ivmooc.cns.iu.edu">IVMOOC 2015</a>, a data visualization course based at Indiana University, Bloomington.

-Updated demo, with context and legend (code in cyberdhPage folder) [www.indiana.edu/~cyberdh/FMNH/](http://www.indiana.edu/~cyberdh/FMNH/)
+Updated demo, with context and legend [www.zenoeffect.net/FMNH/](http://zenoeffect.net/FMNH/)
 Orginal demo updated (code in d3Demo folder) [ella.ils.indiana.edu/~kadur/IVMOOCFinal](http://ella.ils.indiana.edu/~kadur/IVMOOCFinal)
 Report produced for the course [rshigginsl.net/FMNH/Report.pdf](http://www.rshiggins.net/FMNH/Report.pdf)